 - The 4″ side of the 2×4 will sit against the wall.

-Once you have created the sketch it’s time to buy your supplies (because you now know how much wood you need) and now let’s start building.
+Once you create the sketch, it’s time to buy your supplies (because now you know how much wood you need).

 BUILD THE FRAME

 The first boards that need to be cut and placed are the ones against the wall.